 Basil is usually planted on sunny days in March.
-The first harvest There are two harvesting cycles for cassia.
-The first one lasts from takes place around the end of May.
-After about 45 days, around March to June, and the second one from September till November. mid-July, the second harvest takes place; and again at the end of The prices of cassia oil hover more or less at the same levels all August the third harvest.
-This year due to over-abundant rainfall, year round.
-This is because it is not much affected by weather the second and third harvests were severely affected since most conditions. plants died.
-The total quantity this year is only around 10 MT far 📥 USD 34.00 /kilo below the usual figure of 30 MT.
+The first harvest takes place around the end of May.
+After about 45 days, around mid-July, the second harvest takes place; and again at the end of August the third harvest.
+This year due to over-abundant rainfall, the second and third harvests were severely affected since most plants died.
+The total quantity this year is only around 10 MT far below the usual figure of 30 MT.